Wayne Christian TX Railroad Commissioner

 “And Liza is more than competent; in fact, Liza went and got her certified financial planner designation, and all of a sudden after 35 years in the business myself, Liza is way smarter than I’ve ever been.
 I go to the office regularly when I’m not at work here in Austin or out across the state of Texas visiting with different groups and folks that might have some questions about the Railroad Commission.
 But really, Liza is leading that charge, and I’m honored to have her as my business continuity plan.”

 The Challenges of Running for a Statewide Office in Texas

-Another daunting task Christian faced when deciding to run for his Commission seat?
+Another daunting task Wayne Christian TX Railroad Commissioner faced when deciding to run for his Commission seat?
 Running for office in a state so geographically large, with half a dozen major media markets.
-Of course, Christian was no stranger to political campaigning: He represented his home district in the Texas Legislature from 1997–2005, and again from 2007–2013.
+Of course, Wayne Christian TX Railroad Commissioner was no stranger to political campaigning: He represented his home district in the Texas Legislature from 1997–2005, and again from 2007–2013.
 He also ran for the GOP nomination for the RRC seat that was up in 2014, ultimately losing in the GOP primary to his fellow current Commissioner, Ryan Sitton.